 - Proof of the U.S. citizenship status of petitioning spouse.
 Depending on how the U.S. spouse became a citizen, this might include a copy of a birth certificate, passport, certificate of naturalization, certificate of citizenship, or Form FS-20 (Report of Birth Abroad of a U.S. Citizen).

 - Proof that the U.S. spouse filed Form I-130 with USCIS.
-Wait until the USCIS Service Center sends a Form I-797C receipt notice, then photocopy this and send the copy.
+Wait until USCIS sends you a Form I-797C receipt notice, then photocopy this and send the copy.

 - Photos of the immigrant and spouse.
-These must be taken in U.S. passport style.
+These must be taken in U.S. passport style, per the State Department's "Photo Requirements."
 They must be identical photos, 2 × 2 inches in size, taken within the past six months, showing your current appearance.
 Passport style means that the photo shows your full face from the front, with a plain white or off-white background—and your face must measure between one inch and 1⅜ inches from the bottom of your chin to the top of your head.
-For more information, see the State Department website at http://travel.state.gov. (under “Visas for Foreign Citizens,” click “more,” then “A–Z Subject Index,” then go to “Photo Requirements—Nonimmigrant Visas” under letter “P”).
 However, USCIS regulations permit you to submit a photo that doesn’t completely follow the instructions if you live in a country where such photographs are unavailable or are cost prohibitive.

 - No fee.
 You don’t need to pay the usual fee for an I-129F visa petition when submitting it as part of a K-3 visa application.